jpcsp/jpcsp/README.txt

     but is only relevant when using shaders.
     It is only available as an option because it has a negative impact on the performance (lower FPS).
-- Disable optmized VertexInfo reading: you might try this option if graphics are sometimes corrupted.
+- Disable optimized VertexInfo reading: you might try this option if graphics are sometimes corrupted.
     This option has a negative impact on the performance (lower FPS), but provides higher compatibility.